Andermann syndrome: Genetics

-The inheritance pattern is autosomal recessive.
-Several genes have been associated with the disorder, including SLC12A6.
+The inheritance pattern is autosomal recessive and involves nonsense and missense mutations of the SLC12A6 gene which codes for an axonal cell membrane protein of the same name, that functions as a co-transporter of potassium ions and chloride ions.
+The normal presence of these channels in axons of both the central nervous system and peripheral nervous system accounts for the symptoms and signs arising from brain and nerves.

+The disease has been modelled in transgenic mice.
+Dogs show a different phenotype from humans, with predominantly spinocerebellar ataxia.

 Neuropathology

 Autopsy examination of eight cases has shown both developmental and degenerative neuropathologic features in this disease, consistent with clinical duality as both a neurodevelopmental and neurodegenerative disorder.

 In the central nervous system, accompanying the hypotonia at birth is hypoplasia of the corticospinal tracts.
 Another developmental feature is seen in the corpus callosum, which varies from absent to hypoplastic.
 The anterior commissure is almost always absent, but occasionally hypoplastic.
 A bundle of Probst can be found running anteroposterior rather than crossing the midline.
-The axonal damage due to the channel deficiency can cause a reactive axonal overgrowth leading to small, tumor-like growths, or tumorlets, called axonomas, or balls of aberrant axons.
+The axonal damage due to the channel deficiency can cause a reactive axonal overgrowth leading to small, tumor-like growths, or tumorlets, called axonomas, or balls of aberrant axons attempting regrowth.
 Damaged axons can also show a sign of inhibition of axonal transport, forming axonal spheroids.
 These spheroids can occur throughout the cerebral hemispheres, explaining the psychotic symptoms by disconnection of the brain from itself by axonal functional disruption.

 In the peripheral nervous system (PNS), the disease is more severe.
 While most nervous system diseases affect either central nervous system (CNS) or PNS, this disease affects both, but the changes in the PNS lead to death.
 This occurs by axonal disease paralyzing the skeletal muscles, including the respiratory muscles, as a result of axonal damage in peripheral nerves.
 Changes in the axons are more severe in the PNS than CNS, and under the electron microscope, some axons look necrotic, by virtue of containing mitochondrial flocculent densities and other irreversible changes.
 The lack of innervation of the body musculature during development gives rise to small body weights, often below 40 kg, remarkable in view of the preserved brain weights.